ganemone/rfcs/text/0000-compose.md

 # Drawbacks

 This approach still requires a centralized place where plugins are composed.
+This can be somewhat restrictive when working with a large number of plugins that need to be composed (upwards of 50 to 100).
+Having a API which allows distributed composition provides more flexibility when managing code organization.
+For example, it would support organizing by feature rather than by type.
+However, this rigidity could also provide benefits to readability and debuggability.

 # Alternatives